-For more details related to the above problem, see the document Requirements for Language and Direction Metadata in Data Formats.
+For a detailed discussion of problems related to language and directional data in strings, and how to address them, see the document Requirements for Language and Direction Metadata in Data Formats.

 We are also investigating other topics in detail and producing explanations and recommendations.
 For example, we expect to very soon publish the document Character Model for the World Wide Web: String Matching.

 Now we look at resources to help content authors.

 Let's begin with some clickbait: 8 things content authors should always do.

 We have a set of articles, many with translations, that describe how to use the internationalised features of HTML & CSS (and some other Web technologies).
 Topics include: